MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

 ## Next steps

 If you are done with the tutorial and don't want to incur costs, remove the resources used.
-Removing the resource group removes all resources in the resource group and is the fastest way to remove all Azure resources used for your app.
-For steps on how to do delete, see [Containerize tutorial cleanup][25].
+Removing a resource group removes all resources in the group and is the fastest way to remove resources.
+For an example on how to remove resource groups, see [Containerize tutorial cleanup][25].

 If you plan on building on this tutorial, here are some next steps you can take.